Collect Your Family History

 Family History: What to look out for

-You may be at higher risk if you are a woman with a personal or family history of…
+You may be at higher risk if you are a woman with a family history of…

 Male breast cancer

-Ovarian cancer, primarily peritoneal cancer or fallopian tube cancer at any age
+Ovarian cancer, primary peritoneal cancer, or fallopian tube cancer at any age

 Women with a BRCA mutation face up to an 87% lifetime risk for breast cancer and up to a 54% lifetime risk for ovarian cancer—much higher than the general population.